ScienceGamez/drawio_pysd/README.md

 the fields for the SD element (name, doc, equation, units, ... ).

-Once the model is built, draw.io can export the model to a xml file.
+Once the model is built, draw.io can export the model to a xml file (with a .drawio extension ).

-The xml file is then read by the parse_xml.py module which generate a PySD python model file.
+The .drawio file is then read by the parse_drawio.py module which generate a PySD python model file.

 ```
-python parse_xml.py teacup.drawio.xml
+python parse_drawio.py teacup.drawio
 ```